changswap/changswap-document/help/troubleshooting.md

 {% tabs %}
 {% tab title="Solution" %}
-Install the official browser extension to connect, or read our guide on [how to connect a wallet to PancakeSwap](https://docs.pancakeswap.finance/get-started/connection-guide).
+Install the official browser extension to connect, or read our guide on [how to connect a wallet to ChangSwap](https://docs.changswap.com/get-started/connection-guide).
 {% endtab %}
 {% endtabs %}

 ### Unsupported Chain ID

-Switch your chain to BNB Smart Chain.
+Switch your chain to Bitkub Chain.
 Check your wallet's documentation for a guide if you need help.

 ### Already processing eth\_requestAccounts.
 Please wait.

-Make sure you are signed in to your wallet app and it's connected to BNB Smart Chain.
+Make sure you are signed in to your wallet app and it's connected to Bitkub Chain.

 ### Issues buying SAFEMOON and similar tokens